ubc-library-rc/intro-AGOL/content/explore-data.md

 You'll notice that there are three entries for British Columbia with the same information.

-In the **Contents** pane on the left, there are four layers associated with the data we added from the Living Atlas.
+In the **Layers** pane, there are four layers associated with the data we added from the Living Atlas.

-*1*{: .circle .circle-blue} Uncheck the blue checkmarks next to every layer except the layer representing **Deaths**.
+*1*{: .circle .circle-blue} Hover over each layer next to the ellipsis on the right and click the eye symbol to hide every layer except the one representing **Deaths**.
 You'll see that this layer is depicted using the symbol of a black X.

-*2*{: .circle .circle-blue} Click on the first layer in the **Contents** pane to explore the data and the tools associated with each layer.
+*2*{: .circle .circle-blue} Click on the **Deaths** layer, and you'll notice the properties of this layer appear in another pane on the right side of the map.
+From this pane, you could also select another layer from the dropdown arrow at the top to view its properties.

 ![deathsLyr.jpg](../images/deathsLyr.jpg)

-The far left icon associated with the **Deaths** layer represents the legend.

-*3*{: .circle .circle-blue} If you click on it, the legend symbols will appear below the layer.
+*3*{: .circle .circle-blue} From the **Layers** pane, click the ellipsis (the three horizontal dots) next to the **Deaths** layer to expand the options available.

-*4*{: .circle .circle-blue} Hovering over the next icon reveals that clicking on this will open the attribute table.
+*4*{: .circle .circle-blue} Click on **Show table** to open the attribute table for this layer..
 The table, which contains the underlying data in spreadsheet form, will open at the bottom of your screen.
-You can click on the grey line at the top center to drag the table up in order to see more rows at one time.
+You can click on the up arrow at the top right of the table to see more rows at one time.

 *5*{: .circle .circle-blue} Click on the first row in the table and then click the three grey lines in the upper right of the table and select **Center on Selection**.
 Then click **Clear Selection**.